Al-G834/project-yapm/README.md

   },
 '''

-This project could have been written as a CLI application, however, I wanted to use Tkinter.
-I had used TCL/Tk in the past and wanted to use it.
+This project could have been written as a CLI application.
 I also chose to use the cryptography module.

 Each function: Add, Get, List, Update, and Delete begins by reading the password.json file into memory.
 At the end of each function, the nested dictionary is serialized into a json formatted file and written to disk.
 The dictionary allows only one username-password tuple per Identifier/Site ID.